MicrosoftDocs/windows-dev-docs/hub/powertoys/grouppolicy.md

 Since version 0.64, PowerToys is released on GitHub with Administrative Templates that allows you to configure PowerToys using Group Policies.

-## How to install
+## Installing PowerToys using Group Policy

 ### Download

 You can find the latest administrative templates (ADMX files) in the assets section of our newest PowerToys release on <https://github.com/microsoft/PowerToys/releases>.
 The file is named `GroupPolicyObjectsFiles-<Version>.zip`.

-### Add the administrative template to an individual computer
+### Adding the administrative template to an individual computer

 1. Copy the "PowerToys.admx" file to your Policy Definition template folder.
 (Example: C:\Windows\PolicyDefinitions)
 2. Copy the "PowerToys.adml" file to the matching language folder in your Policy Definition folder.
 (Example: C:\Windows\PolicyDefinitions\en-US)

-### Add the administrative template to Active Directory
+### Adding the administrative template to Active Directory

 1. On a domain controller or workstation with RSAT, go to the **PolicyDefinition** folder (also known as the *Central Store*) on any domain controller for your domain.
 For older versions of Windows Server, you might need to create the **PolicyDefinition** folder.
 For more information, see [How to create and manage the Central Store for Group Policy Administrative Templates in Windows](https://support.microsoft.com/help/3087759/how-to-create-and-manage-the-central-store-for-group-policy-administra).
 2. Copy the "PowerToys.admx" file to the PolicyDefinition folder.
 (Example: %systemroot%\sysvol\domain\policies\PolicyDefinitions)
 3. Copy the "PowerToys.adml" file to the matching language folder in the PolicyDefinition folder.
 Create the folder if it doesn't already exist.
 (Example: %systemroot%\sysvol\domain\policies\PolicyDefinitions\EN-US)
 4. If your domain has more than one domain controller, the new ADMX files will be replicated to them at the next domain replication interval.

-### Import the administrative template in Intune
+### Importing the administrative template in Intune

 You can find all instructions on how to import the administrative templates in Intune [here](/mem/intune/configuration/administrative-templates-import-custom#add-the-admx-and-adml-files).